Flag of Serbia: Flag protocol

 The civil flag is constantly flown on the entrance of the National Assembly and of provincial authorities and public services.
 It must be displayed in an election room during an election for provincial or local authorities.
 Also, it can be hoisted during celebrations and other cultural or sport manifestations, and on other occasions.

 Neither the state flag nor the civil flag can be hoisted so that they touch the ground, nor be used as rests, tablecloths, carpets or curtains, nor to cover vehicles or other objects, nor to attire speaker platforms or tables, except as table flags.
 They must not be used if damaged or otherwise look unsuitable for use.
 The flag is not flown in bad weather conditions.
 Also, it is flown only in daylight, unless it is illuminated.

 If the flag is flown vertically on tables or otherwise, its top field is on the left side of the viewer.
 If it is flown vertically across a street or square, its top field should be on the northern side if the street has east–west orientation, and eastern side if it has north–south orientation or on a circular square.

 The law defines how the flag of Serbia is displayed along with other flags, making no difference between state flags and other kinds of flags.
-If the flag is hoisted with another flag, it is always on the viewer's left, except during an official visit of a representative of another country or an international organization, when the flag of the visitor is on the viewer's left.
+If the flag is hoisted with another flag, it is always on the viewer's left, except during an official visit of a representative of another country or an international organisation, when the flag of the visitor is on the viewer's left.
 If the flag is hoisted with another on crossed staffs, its staff must be the front one.

 If the flag of Serbia is hoisted along with two flags, it must be in the middle.